 - If the position requires driving a mini-bus or van, drug-testing is required, according to the Department of Transportation (DOT).

 - When assigned to Sailing/Kayaking/Stand-up Paddle Boarding programs, CPR and First Aid certifications are required.

-Applications and supplemental questions will be accepted on a continuous basis and candidates should apply promptly to be considered for upcoming vacancies.
+Applications and supplemental questions will be accepted on a continuous basis and candidates should apply promptly to be considered for current and upcoming vacancies.